peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 If the type "T" is Boolean, returns the result of the IsTrue method.

-If this object is a CBOR map, and the type "T" is a type not specially handled by the FromObject method, creates an object of the given type, and, for each key matching the name of a property in that object (using the rules given in CBORObject.FromObject), sets that property's value to the corresponding value for that key.
+In the .NET version, if the object is a CBOR map and the type "T" is not specially handled by this method, an object of the given type is created, then this method checks the CBOR object for public writable properties.
+For each method found, if its name (with the "Is" prefix deleted and then converted to camel case) matches the name of a key in this CBOR map, that property's setter is invoked and the corresponding value is passed to that method.

+In the Java version, if the object is a CBOR map and the type "T" is not specially handled by this method, an object of the given type is created, then this method checks the CBOR object for public methods starting with the word "set" (followed by an upper-case A to Z) that take a single parameter.
+For each method found, if its name (with the starting word "set" deleted and then converted to camel case) matches the name of a key in this CBOR map, that method is invoked and the corresponding value is passed to that method.

+REMARK: The behavior of this method is likely to change in the final version 3.4 of this library as well as in the next major version (4.0).
+There are certain inconsistencies between the ToObject method and the FromObject method as well as between the .NET and Java versions of FromObject.
+For one thing, DateTime/Date objects are converted differently between the two versions -- either as CBOR maps with their "get" properties (Java) or as tag-0 strings (.NET) -- this difference has to remain for backward compatibility with version 3.0.
+For another thing, the treatment of properties/getters starting with "Is" is subtly inconsistent between the .NET and Java versions of FromObject, especially when using certain PODOptions.
+A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
+It is also hoped that--

+ * the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java, and

+ * both FromObject and ToObject will be better designed, in version 4.0, so that backward-compatible improvements are easier to make.

 Java offers no easy way to express a generic type, at least none as easy as C#'s `typeof` operator.
 The following example, written in Java, is a way to specify hat the return value will be an ArrayList of String objects.